tonsaito/waes-passport/README.md

 ## Usage

-You can import postman collection using the <b>run-package/waes-passport.postman_collection.json</b> file
+You can import postman collection using the <b>run-package/waes-passport.postman_collection.json</b> file, use the swagger interface or just call the follow endpoints

 #### PUT http://localhost:8090/v1/diff/{id}/left
 #### PUT http://localhost:8090/v1/diff/{id}/right